LeonSong1995/gsMap/docs/source/mouse_example.md

     --annotation $ANNOTATION
 ```

-You will get a csv file with the aggregated P values for each region or cell type to find out the most significant regions or cell types associated with the complex trait.
+You will get a csv file showing the association P values for spatial each region with the trait.

 `````{tab} Height